Argyrochosma formosa

 Argyrochosma formosa is a fern known from eastern and central Mexico and Guatemala.
 It grows on rocky slopes, particularly on limestone.
 Unlike many members of the genus, it lacks white powder on the underside of its leaves.
-First described as a species in 1842, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1842, it was transferred to the new genus Argyrochosma in 1987.

 Description

 Argyrochosma formosa is a medium-sized epipetric fern.
 The rhizome is compact and horizontal.
 It bears linear scales 3 to 6 mm or 6 to 9 mm long and 0.3 mm wide, hair-tipped and with entire (toothless) margins.
 They range from tan to dark orange or rusty in color and feel oily-viscid.

-From the rhizome, the fronds arise in clumps.
-The fronds are from about 15 to 40 cm long, sometimes as short as 10 cm, and 2 to 7 cm broad.
+The fronds arise in clumps from the rhizome.
+They are from about 15 to 40 cm long, sometimes as short as 10 cm, and 2 to 7 cm broad.
 Of their length, about 25% to 50% is made up by the stipe (the stalk of the leaf, below the blade), which is shiny or sometimes glaucous and round, hairless, and reddish-brown to dark purple or black in color.
 The rhizome scales may continue to the base of the stipe.

 The leaf blades are tripinnate to quadripinnate (cut into pinnae, pinnules and pinnulets, those sometimes fully cut) and range in shape from ovate to long-deltate (triangular) to ovate-lanceolate.
 The rachis (leaf axis) is round, rather than flattened.
 The rachis and the axes of the leaf segments are all dark in color; the color stops abruptly at a joint at the base of the leaf segment.
 Each blade bears 6 to 9 pairs of pinnae, borne alternately or nearly oppositely on the rachis, with an acute (pointed) tip.
 The ultimate segments of the blade are orbicular (circular) or inequilaterally cordate (asymmetrically heart-shaped), 3 to 4 mm long, sometimes to 6 mm.
 They are borne on short stalks.
 The underside of the leaf lacks the farina (powder) that characterizes many members of the genus, although both upper and lower surfaces of the leaf are usually glaucous.

 The sori lie along the veins, forming a band 0.5 to 1 mm wide on the outermost quarter of the vein.
 The leaf edges are curved under, sometimes to the point of touching one another, but otherwise not modified into false indusia.
 Fertile segments often fold along their long axis, giving them a sagittate (arrowhead-like) shape.
 Specimens from Oaxaca were found to be apomictic triploids, with a chromosome number of n = 2n = 81.

 While it is similar in overall appearance to A. incana, it is easily distinguished from that species by its lack of farina.
 In Mexico, the only other member of the genus to lack farina is A. microphylla, which has smaller leaf segments, chestnut-brown, rather than black, leaf axes, a grooved rachis and dry rhizome scales.